Social Media

 Types of Influencers on Social Media

-Influencers can be categorized into several types based on their follower counts and profession/skills.
+The different types of influencers can be categorized based on their follower counts and profession/skills.
 This segmentation helps businesses identify the right type of influencer for their needs.

 Let’s discuss the types of influencers for each category, one by one.